Ri has a micro mini piglet that she cares for deeply. She enjoys sharing her tips for caring for these beautiful

 A micro mini piglet easily captures the hearts of those they encounter.
 This specialized breed is only a couple pounds when born and will become no larger than 30 pounds when fully grown.
 Generally, they get to be the size of a cocker spaniel dog.

-The life span of this breed is from fifteen to eighteen years, so please don’t take owning one lightly.
+The life span of this breed is from 15 to 18 years, so please don’t take owning one lightly.
 They don’t trust quickly—it takes a couple of weeks—but once they do, they will trust forever.
 Micro mini pigs come in many colors: white/pink, red/brown (chocolate), black, spotted, brindle, and tuxedo, or a mix of a few.

 Pigs are among the top 10 smartest animals in the world.
 Some say they are smarter than cats and dogs.
 This fact will aid in training a new piggy quickly.

 Training a Piglet Is Not Very Difficult

 With most other animals that are not kept in a cage, after bringing the charming little baby home, the first order of business is finding a way to get it to potty where you want them to, whether that be outside or in a litter box.
 Housebreaking a piglet, in my experience, has been enormously easier than training a dog to go outside to relieve itself.
 However, it takes a little more effort than rubbing a kitten’s paws in a litter box.
 (Surprisingly, piglets can be trained to use a litter box.
 I do not have personal experience with this method, but with a strict routine, it can be done.)